 We have operating and finance leases for office space, laboratory facilities and various laboratory equipment, furniture and office equipment and leasehold improvements.
-Our leases have remaining lease terms of 1 years, some of which include options to extend the leases for up to 5 years, and some which include options to terminate the leases within 1 year.
+Our leases have remaining lease terms of 1 year to 5 years, some of which include options to extend the leases for up to 5 years, and some which include options to terminate the leases within 1 year.